 The wonderful street scenes in Vienna Blood proved hardest for us to track down.
 But we found a couple more from Episode 1.

-The above photo shows part of the Mölker Steig at the edge of Vienna’s old town.
-Max and the Inspector are filmed at the top of the steps at the back of the photo as they walk toward the inn looking for Otto Braun.
+They film Max and the Inspector at the top of the steps at the back of the photo above as they walk toward the inn looking for Otto Braun.

-That walk along Mölker Steig eventually takes the two of them around the above corner.
-They travel around this corner in the opposite direction earlier in the episode when enjoying their first carriage ride together.
+That walk eventually takes the two protagonists around the corner pictured above.
+They travel around this in the opposite direction earlier in the episode when enjoying their first carriage ride together.

-A turn off from Mölker Steig takes you up past one of Beethoven’s old residences above the Mölker Bastei, one of the few remaining bits of the old city fortifications.
+A turn off from Mölker Steig takes you up past one of Beethoven’s old residences above Schreyvogelgasse and the Mölker Bastei , one of the few remaining bits of the old city fortifications.
 We see Inspector Reinhardt walk up here as he goes to visit Karl Überhorst.

-The above photo shows Sankt-Ulrichs-Platz, again.
-Sergeant Haussmann walks along here while tailing Otto Braun.
+Sergeant Haussmann walks along Sankt-Ulrichs-Platz again while tailing Otto Braun.

 The cemetery